vitessio/website/content/en/docs/reference/vreplication/materialize.md

 <div class="cmd">

 A comma-separated list of tablet types that are used while picking a tablet for sourcing data.
-One or more from MASTER, REPLICA, RDONLY.<br><br>
+One or more from PRIMARY, REPLICA, RDONLY.<br><br>

 ###### Uses

-* To reduce the load on master tablets by using REPLICAs or RDONLYs
+* To reduce the load on PRIMARY tablets by using REPLICAs or RDONLYs
-* Reducing lags by pointing to MASTER
+* Reducing lag by pointing to PRIMARY
 </div>

 #### JSON spec details